rust-lang-cn/book-cn/english/src/ch07-01-packages-and-crates.md

 that provide a set of functionality.
 A package contains a *Cargo.toml* file that describes how to build those crates.

 Several rules determine what a package can contain.
-A package *must* contain zero or one library crates, and no more.
+A package can contain at most one library crate.
 It can contain as many binary crates as you’d like, but it must contain at least one crate (either library or binary).